bolt-currency/BOLT/doc/build-osx.md

     ./boltd -daemon # to start the bolt daemon.
     ./bolt-cli --help  # for a list of command-line options.
     ./bolt-cli help    # When the daemon is running, to get a list of RPC commands

+### Building Bolt-qt

+1. You'll need some devepencies for builing .dmg files.
+Use Homebrew instead Ports it will be easy.

+Open your terminal and run this code:
+commands:

+    brew install librsvg imagemagick libtiff
+    make deploy